expressjs/expressjs.com/starter/hello-world.md

 # Hello world example

 Make sure you've followed the instructions in [Installing](/starter/installing.html).

 Now, you're going to create a very basic Express app.

 <div class="doc-box doc-info" markdown="1">
 NOTE: This is essentially the simplest Express app you can create.
-It's a single file&mdash;_not_ what you'd get if you use the [Express generator](/starter/generator.html), which creates the scaffolding for a full app with sub-directories for various purposes.
+It's a single file&mdash;_not_ what you'd get if you use the [Express generator](/starter/generator.html), which creates the scaffolding for a full app with numerous JavaScript files, Jade templates, and sub-directories for various purposes.
 </div>

+In the `myapp` directory, create a file named `app.js` and add the following code to it:

 ~~~js
 var express = require('express');